scipp/scipp/docs/getting-started/overview.rst

 The target application of this is measuring random *events* in an array of detector pixels.
 In contrast to a regular image sensor, which may produce a 2-D image at fixed time intervals (which could be handled as 3-D data), each detector pixel will see a different event rate (photons or neutrons) and is "read out" at uncorrelated times.

-Scipp handles such sparse data by supporting data-item-specific *sparse coordinates*:
+Scipp handles such event data by supporting data-item-specific *sparse coordinates*:

 - Each item in a dataset may be associated with a sparse coordinate.
 - The sparse coordinate depends on all the other dimensions.
   It represents the time-stamps at which event occurred and is thus essentially an array of lists.
 - If the coordinate is sparse, the corresponding data is also sparse and must have matching list lengths.
-- The values and variances for sparse data correspond to the event weight and its uncertainty.
+- The values and variances for event data correspond to the event weight and its uncertainty.
   For cases where by definition events all have the *same* weight, scipp supports items without a values array.
   In this case each sparse coordinate entry corresponds to a single event count.